+Exhibit dog with record from the veterinarian of required vaccinations and health papers.
+Dog should be clean and free of fleas, ticks and/or mites.
+Dog must be owned by 4-H member.
 Exhibit a display based on an activity from your project manual.
 Also, include your project manual with some activities completed this year.
 Also, exhibit your dog on a leash or controlled in some manner.